mistermicheels/learning-notes/web/css/Flexbox.md

 -   `flex-end`: make items sit towards the endof the main axis
 -   `center`: make items sit towards the center of the main axis
 -   `space-around`: evenly distribute items (same amount of spacing between adjacent items) and leave half of that spacing at the start and end of the main axis
--   `space-around`: evenly distribute items (same amount of spacing between adjacent items), without any spacing at the start and end of the main axis
+-   `space-between`: evenly distribute items (same amount of spacing between adjacent items), without any spacing at the start and end of the main axis
+    -   Simple use case: two elements, one sticking to the left side of the container and one sticking to the right side of the container

 Alingment along the cross axis: [align-items](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items) (set at the level of the container, can override at the item level using [align-self](https://developer.mozilla.org/en-US/docs/Web/CSS/align-self))